 The NYITCOM Center for Behavioral Health is located in the Academic Health Center on the Long Island campus.
-Staffed by a psychiatrist and psychologists, the Center provides comprehensive mental health programming to students enrolled at the New York and Arkansas campuses.
-The Center's programming seeks to promote discussion and raise awareness of the mental health needs of the medical school community through research, educational opportunities, and campus resources.
-The Center's vision is to identify and meet the mental health needs and challenges of our students by offering services that focus on education, research, treatment, and prevention, reducing stigma and offering hope.
+Staffed by a psychiatrist and psychologists, the center provides comprehensive mental health programming to students.
+The center's programming seeks to promote discussion and raise awareness of the mental health needs of the medical school community through research, educational opportunities, and campus resources.
+The center's vision is to identify and meet the mental health needs and challenges of our students by offering services that focus on education, research, treatment, and prevention, reducing stigma and offering hope.

 The Center for Biomedical Innovation has a mission to innovate, create, envision, and invent.
-Using state-of-the-art technologies including artificial intelligence, virtual reality, robotics, 3-D technologies, and imaging, the Center will develop and apply novel technologies for biomedical discovery, diagnostics, and treatment
+Using state-of-the-art technologies including artificial intelligence, virtual reality, robotics, 3-D technologies, and imaging, the center will develop and apply novel technologies for biomedical discovery, diagnostics, and treatment.
+The Center utilizes lab spaces in both the Riland Building, as well as lab space in NYIT de Seversky Mansion on campus.

-Students attending NYIT College of Osteopathic Medicine at Arkansas State University have access to health services offered through the Student Health Center of Arkansas State University.
+Students attending NYIT College of Osteopathic Medicine at Arkansas State University have access to health services offered through the Medical Clinic operated by NYITCOM at Arkansas State University.